-Water leakage or accumulation is the most troublesome and costly issue that occurs in homes.
-There are many things home owners can do to help prevent water from entering the home from the start, such as proper exterior grading, properly sloped clean gutters, and extending downspouts away from the home.
+Water is often the most troublesome and costly issue that occurs in homes.
+Spring and summertime are generally the wettest due to spring and summertime thunderstorms so now is a good time to evaluate your exterior and interior drainage performance.
+There are many simple things that home owners can do to help prevent water from entering the home from the start, such as proper exterior grading, properly sloped clean gutters, and extending downspouts away from the home.

 Most modern homes have a buried built-in system to help address water when it gets through the foundation.
 Controlling this water can help prevent structural damage, mold, and/or damage to furniture or stored items within a basement or crawl space.
 Most modern homes have a weeping tile that is laid around the exterior perimeter of the foundation’s footer (normally about 10-12’ below grade); the foundation walls rest on the footer.
 Weeping tile is typically plastic pipe with holes in it that catches ground water before it accumulates in the basement or crawl space.
 This tubing is also called a ‘weeper’ for short and sometimes has a fabric 'sock' installed over it to help prevent it by being clogged by dirt or gravel.
 The tubing then normally runs through the footer and discharges into a sump pit.
 The sump pit (sometimes called a 'sump crock') normally has a plastic liner.
 A pump system is needed to remove the water that accumulates in the pit and discharge this water to the exterior far from the home’s foundation.

 Preventing A Wet Basement is a related article that you may find useful in protecting your home by keeping your basement dry.